 - Know the comparable sales and price accordingly.
 Price at or below the last sale.
 This is especially important for condos, where exact comparable sales are available.

 - Know your competition and price accordingly.
 It helps to be seen as the bargain!
-If there are two other units like yours on the market right now, price just below them.
+If there are similar properties like yours on the market right now, set your price just below them.

 - Know what you have, who wants to buy it and price accordingly.
 Different kinds of Buyers expect different things from a price negotiation, so know who your target is.
 We see definite negotiating patterns with first-time buyers, move-up buyers, downsizers and investors – and of course, there are cultural nuances in negotiations too.
 Play that knowledge to your advantage.

-If you’re short on time, you’ll want to work with an agent who knows how to put together an AMBUSH MARKETING plan.
+If you’re short on time, you’ll want to work with an agent who knows how to put together a marketing plan that goes well beyond an MLS listing.
 With no time to waste, the marketing for your property should include:

 - Wicked photography – your Buyer will likely find your home online first, so it needs to look incredible online.
 If the agent you want to hire isn’t outsourcing this to a professional photographer, hire someone else.
 Buyers don’t have any time for bad MLS photos.

 - Copy that resonates with your target Buyer – The point of an MLS Listing is to attract Buyers.
 Forget about copy that reads like a list of features and say hello to persuasive copy that speaks to your ideal Buyer.

 - Printed materials people actually want to take home with them- Feature sheets and neighbourhood infographics help Buyers remember your property when they leave – they’re an important part of marketing.